datamachines/auto-reload-nginx-docker/README.md

-# auto reload nginx docker image
+# Auto reloaded nginx docker image
 create an nginx image that automatically detect nginx config change and reload the nginx service

 #### To use existing image:
 image available at both dockerio and github workflow registry